Nagaram, Medchal–Malkajgiri district: Geography

 Nagaram is situated about 481 m above sea level.
-There are 2 lakes in the vicinity of the area.
+There are two lakes in the vicinity of the area.

 Transport

 The Area is well connected by TGSRTC to the rest of the city, having bus depot at Kushaiguda.
-Nearest Railway station is Charlapalli railway station at about 5 km and Moula Ali at about 10 km, The other nearest Major Railway Junction is Secunderabad at about 17.1 km.
+Nearest railway station is Charlapalli railway station at about 5 km and Moula Ali at about 10 km, The other nearest major railway junction is Secunderabad at about 17.1 km.
 There is a proposal to upgrade Cherlapally Railway Station,[3] as a Major Terminus to decongest traffic in Secunderabad Railway Station.
 Nearest exit and entry junction for Nehru Outer Ring Road is at Keesara Junction.
 The ECIL to Keesaragutta road passes through Nagaram.
-There is also a connecting route to the Karimnagar highway that passes through Nagaram and takes diversion from Cheriyal to Shamirpet which is mostly used nowadays in order to avoid traffic in the Karimnagar highway at Alwal – Bolarum corridor of Secunderabad Cantonment.
+There is also a connecting route to the Karimnagar highway that passes through Nagaram and takes diversion from Cheriyal to Shamirpet which is mostly used nowadays in order to avoid traffic on the Karimnagar highway at Alwal – Bolarum corridor of Secunderabad Cantonment.
 One can also reach the Warangal highway by taking a diversion towards Rampally X roads through Ghatkesar.
 This is one of the reasons the area is witnessing major development in terms of commercial establishments all across the main road.

 Economy

-The presence of various retail outlets have led to hike in commercial rents in the recent past.
-D Mart, Reliance Digital, Usodaya super market, More super market, Vishal Mega mart and Showrooms of Royal Enfield Royaloak, and various other service centers have come up are located in within Nagaram's vicinity.
+The presence of various retail outlets has led to hikes in commercial rents in the recent past.
+D Mart, Reliance Digital, Usodaya super market, More super market, Vishal Mega mart and showrooms of Royal Enfield Royaloak, and various other service centers located within Nagaram's vicinity.
 Close to 20 furniture outlets have come up in this area.

-Tourism and Temples
+Tourism and temples

-The Famous and well known Sri Ramalingeshwara Swami Temlple is located at Keesara gutta near by Nagaram Municipality within 10 km of radius.
+The famous and well known Sri Ramalingeshwara Swami Temple is located at Keesara Gutta near by Nagaram Municipality within 10 km of radius.